SaipriyaAllala/Automobile-prediction-Regression/README.md

 # Automobile-prediction-Regression
-Tool- Python, In this project I've done data Cleaning
+Tool- Python, In this project I've done Data Cleaning and split data to train and test using Machine Learning Algorithms and did Linear Regression.